prebid/prebid.github.io/dev-docs/add-video-submodule.md

 ## Requirements

-The Video Module only supports integration with Video Players that mmet the following requirements:
+The Video Module only supports integration with Video Players that meet the following requirements:
 - Must support parsing and reproduction of VAST ads
   - Input can be an ad tag URL or the actual Vast XML.
-- Must expose an API that allows the obtention of [Open RTB params](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) for Video (section 3.2.7) and Content (section 3.2.16).
+- Must expose an API that allows the procurement of [Open RTB params](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) for Video (section 3.2.7) and Content (section 3.2.16).
 - Must emit javascript events for Ads and Media
   - see [Event Registration](#event-registration)